RayanFarhat/RyVarr-Scalable-Cloud-Native-Backend/README.md

 - [X] Handling Payment API.
 - [ ] Adding HamzaCAD service page.
 - [ ] Adding profile page to allow user edit there account info.
+- [ ] Add Realtime visualization to how the server handle the the requests and responses with Signalr Client.
 ### HamzaCAD
 - [ ] Making HamzaCAD addon work in UI instead of CLI inside AutoCAD.
 - [ ] Analyzing user architecture as an input and sending it to the server.